South (miniseries): Promotion and broadcast

 To promote South, Channel 4 held a press screening event in London.
 These were complete with invitations and running orders featuring photographs of McKee and Kerrigan.
 She recalled being in awe of the event and believed it boosted her confidence professionally.
 "Part One" of South was first broadcast on Channel 4 on Monday 14 March 1988 at 10:33 AM.
 "Part Two" followed on Monday 21 March 1988.
 It was broadcast during the time slots reserved for programmes linked to Channel 4's educatory content made for schools.
 On 16 May 1988, South was broadcast on TVS and ITV London in an edited hour long special episode.
 In the Channel Islands, South was broadcast on 16 May 1988 via Channel Television in an hour-long format.

+The series was made available by STV Group to watch via their STV Player streaming service from 26 February 2025.
+It was retitled "South: A Brookside Special" and was streamed in a condensed 48 minute episode.